Franklin Field, Monday, May 19, 2014

-The University of Pennsylvania's 257th Commencement will be held on Monday, May 13, 2013, in Franklin Field. a.m.
-Due to heightened security at Penn’s Commencement ceremony this year, the gates to Franklin Field will open at 7:00 a.m., and it is recommended that attendees plan on arriving as early as possible.
-Every guest will be required to go through airport-style magnetometers, and certain items will be prohibited from Franklin Field, including but not limited to oversized bags, bottles, tripods and umbrellas.
+The University of Pennsylvania's 258th Commencement will be held on Monday, May 19, 2014, in Franklin Field.
+The gates to the field will open by 8:30 a.m. for guest seating.
 Guests will be seated in the southeast, east, and northeast stands of the stadium.
-Degree candidates will assemble in Hamilton Village by 7:45 a.m., process down Locust Walk, and enter the field starting at 8:30 a.m.
+Degree candidates will assemble in Hamilton Village by 8:45 a.m., process down Locust Walk, and enter the field at 9:30 a.m.
 The ceremony will begin at 10:15 a.m. upon the entrance of the academic procession (the President's party and the faculty) and will conclude at approximately 12:00 noon.
-The ceremony will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Vice President Joseph R. Biden, Jr. Tickets are not required for admission.
+The ceremony will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, John Legend, C'99, Grammy-award winning songwriter and musician; Founder, Show Me Campaign.
+Tickets are not required for admission.
 Academic regalia is required.

 Please be prompt!
 Those who are not at their assembly points, in academic regalia, when the procession is formed will not be able to march and sit with their classmates.

 The procession of degree candidates will form and move in four columns as directed by the Commencement marshals, who will wear lanyards and marshal tags for identification.
-The procession will move along Locust Walk, across 34th Street, down Smith Walk, across 33rd Street, through the security checkpoints at Shoemaker Green and into the northwest entrance of Franklin Field.
+The procession will move along Locust Walk, across 34th Street, down Smith Walk, across 33rd Street, and into the north entrance of Franklin Field.